basho/jam/README.md

 ## Joe's Abstract Machine

-The term "JAM" in Erlang originally referred to the first
+The term "JAM" in Erlang originally referred to Joe Armstrong's prolog-based Erlang VM.
+The name collision is purely coincidental, but convenient in that there appear to be no existing Erlang libraries named `jam` (perhaps as a consequence).